drone/docs/content/installation/users.md

 # Restricted Registration

 Restricted registration is the recommended configuration.
-This configuration allows users of white-listed organizations to self-register and login to the system.
+This configuration allows members of white-listed organizations to self-register and login to the system.

 ```
 DRONE_ORGS=drone,github